 I have also purchased a folding laundry basket that we can drop off at laundromats while we explore various cities.
 When not in use, it lies flat and hardly takes up any space.

 The first time you pack, everything seems a little more important than the second time.
 I never pack directly into a suitcase.
 Instead, I make three separate piles of everything we need.
 One for each of us.
 Once I start packing the piles into actual bags or in this case cubbies, I realize there are quite a few things we do not actually need.

 Driving young kids any distance requires a little bit of planning.
 I like to stick to our rules about electronics and limit their screen time even in the car.
-Some of our favourite activities include playing roadtrip Bingo, looking for amusement park or ice cream billboards and listening to music.
+Some of our favorite activities include playing road trip Bingo, looking for an amusement park or ice cream billboards and listening to music.

 I always make separate activity and electronic bins for the simple reason that when it is not electronics time, I can put the bin away.
-Also, I do not leave electronics in the car overnight but could easily replace colouring books etc. in the event of a break-in and don’t want to bring them in
+Also, I do not leave electronics in the car overnight but could easily replace coloring books etc. in the event of a break-in and don’t want to bring them into

-Its hard to drink anything while someone else is driving.
-Make it easy on your kids and there will be less crying over spilt milk.
+It’s hard to drink anything while someone else is driving.
+Make it easy for your kids and there will be less crying over spilled milk.

 Cars get extremely hot in summer.
 The last thing you want to do is run around looking for ice all day.
 Decide how much you have in your car that really needs to stay cold and invest in a small power cooler.
 It will also save you money to buy larger containers of juice and water and share them over buying individual bottles.
 I’m also really careful to not drink or give the kids water out of bottles that have been in a hot car.
 Just seems like a bad idea.